-RHS School Gardening Champion of the Year 2017
+RHS School Gardening Champion of the Year 2019

-Supported by Gabriel Ash
+Supported by Hartley Botanic

-Each year we look for an adult at your school (teacher, gardening club leader, volunteer etc.) who is an inspiration to the pupils they teach and has shown a passion for encouraging gardening in their school, as well as linking gardening to the curriculum.
+We are searching for an adult at your school (teacher, gardening club leader, volunteer etc.) who is an inspiration to the pupils they teach and has shown a passion for encouraging gardening in their school, as well as linking gardening to the curriculum.

 How to enter:

-All entries will receive a printed certificate and a £5 gardening voucher.
+All entries will receive a printed certificate.

-All winners and finalists will also be invited, along with two extra guests, to RHS Garden Wisley for a prize-giving ceremony in July 2017.
+All winners and finalists will also be invited, along with two extra guests, to RHS Garden Wisley for a prize-giving ceremony in June 2019.